JeffHughes/AzureTableFramework/README.md

+This is very much a work in progress - don't judge me yet!

 # AzureTableFramework

 AzureTableFramework is an object mapper that enables .NET developers to work with Azure Table data using domain-specific objects.
 It eliminates the need for most of the data-access code that developers usually need to write.